Areas of Expertise

 Th.D., Harvard Divinity School

 Dr. Eunyung Lim joined the LSTC faculty in July 2018.
 She holds both a Master of Divinity and a Doctor of Theology from Harvard University.
 She uses historical-critical methods, feminist and contextual hermeneutics, and anthropological insights to explain the inextricable relationship between biblical texts and their historical and cultural contexts.
-Her research areas include the New Testament, Nag Hammadi Library, and ancient Mediterranean cultures.
-In particular, she pays careful attention to the marginalized voices in the New Testament, such as children, women, slaves, and people with disabilities, and explores how their portrayals were understood and employed in ancient Christian discourse.
-Her forthcoming monograph, Entering God’s Kingdom (Not) Like A Little Child, investigates images of little children in the Gospel of Matthew, 1 Corinthians, and the Gospel of Thomas vis-à-vis a set of philosophical, historical, and archaeological materials concerning ancient children and childhood.
-This book sheds new light on the ways in which early Christ followers deploy various aspects of children in order to articulate an ideal human condition in which to enter God’s kingdom.
+Her research areas include the New Testament, Nag Hammadi Library, and ancient Mediterranean cultures, and her scholarship and teaching pay careful attention to the marginalized voices in the New Testament, such as children, women, slaves, and people with disabilities.
+Dr. Lim’s recent monograph, Entering God’s Kingdom (Not) Like A Little Child, examines rich and diverse ways that the Gospel of Matthew, 1 Corinthians, and the Gospel of Thomas associate childlikeness with God’s kingdom to articulate an ideal human condition.
+Drawing on philosophical, historical, and archaeological materials about ancient childhood, this book illuminates how early Christ-followers understood one’s worthiness to enter God’s kingdom in terms of social rank, intellectual capacity, and sexuality.

-When not researching and teaching, Lim enjoys music, cooking, and going on walks with her family.
+When not researching and teaching, Dr. Lim enjoys music, cooking, and going on walks with her family.

-Entering God’s Kingdom (Not) Like A Little Child: Images of the Child in Matthew, 1 Corinthians, and Thomas (Walter de Gruyter, BZNW series, forthcoming).
+Entering God’s Kingdom (Not) Like A Little Child: Images of the Child in Matthew, 1 Corinthians, and Thomas.
+BZNW 243.
+Berlin/Boston: De Gruyter, 2021.
+Publisher's Page.

 “Teaching ‘Greek for Ministry’ in a Multicultural Classroom.”
 The Wabash Center Journal on Teaching 1.2 (2020): 49–54.